BMW motorcycle frame alignment tests

 One of the easiest ways to check for a bent frame is to ride it.
 The bike must have accessories removed that may affect it.
 Empty the bags, better yet, remove them.
 Any type of fairing may make it “lean” too.
 A single mirror will affect it.
 Two identical mirrors that are mounted identically should “balance” out each other.

-At anything above 30 mph, with no wind, it should go in a straight line, with hands off of the bars.
+At anything above 30 mph, with no wind, it should go in a straight line with hands off of the bars.
 It sounds too easy, so here are a few more things to try.
 You might think that the camber of the road will make it drift.
 Go to the center of the road and try it.
 In a place where there is no traffic, try it in several places on the road.
-I am told that newer BMWs don’t track straight by intention.
-I have no idea what that is about.

 As you are going straight, try twisting your body slightly to change the air flow.
 The bike will drift off to one side or the other.
 As you twist your right shoulder forwards of the left one, the bike will drift to the right.
 You can steer it by twisting your body around, meanwhile staying straight upright.
 If the bike wants to drift off to one side, try leaning the opposite way to get it back straight.
 How much must you lean to get it going straight?
 We measured the amount of lean as the distance from the center line of the riders head to the center line of the bike.
 Brand new bikes would vary by an inch or two.
 I remember a new bike that was bent and we had to lean about 3-4″ to go straight.
 In our shop we decided that a “lean” in the 4-6″ range was “bent.”
 One can ride it, but over long distances it will make your shoulders and/or back sore.
 Some bikes are so bent that you would have to climb over on one side to go straight.
 You can actually “feel” that they are bent while just pushing them around on a smooth surface.